charlessu800/MMv3/docs/lab5.md

 1. Demonstrate your code is working.
 2. What happens if we pass a `throttle` value larger than 1.0 or -1.0?
+3. SAVE YOUR CODE YOULL NEED IT FOR NEXT LAB